ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         :math:`E` field energy,
         :math:`B` field energy, at mesh refinement levels from 0 to :math:`n`.

+        Note that the fields are *not* averaged on the cell centers before their energy is computed.

     * ``FieldMaximum``
         This type computes the maximum value of each component of the electric and magnetic fields and of the norm of the electric and magnetic field vectors.